TeriAnn's Guide to Aladdin Mantle Lamps

 Insect & Bug screens

-Aladdin modle 3 lamp
+Aladdin model 3 lamp

 Model 3 chandelier No. 112